Show Hidden Files in Mac OS X

 Another approach to without using the above defaults command is to quickly show all hidden files in any Mac OS X Open or Save dialogue box by hitting Command+Shift+Period on the keyboard together.
 You will instantly see the change as once-hidden files are revealed.

-Show Hidden Files on your Mac Temporarily through the Terminal
+Show Hidden Files & Folders on a Mac Temporarily with Terminal

-Another way to quickly see hidden files is by using the ls command within the Terminal, at the command line type the following:
+Another way to quickly see hidden files in OS X is by using the ls command within the Terminal, at the command line type the following:

 ls -a